Sonos Roam review: That should actually have been the Sonos Move

 Unfortunately, the world is not that perfect either, in my opinion there is still a little bit of fine-tuning.
 Well, the Move should be portable - but it wouldn't take it any further into the garden than mine.
 This is due to the heavy weight.
 Although there is a handle, it does not make the device any lighter.
 In addition, I don't always find the sound perfect.

-The move was just too difficult for me.
-So I still think that this Proproduct is only suitable for use in the garden or on the balcony.
+The Move was simply too heavy for me.
+That's why I still think that this product is only suitable for use in the garden or on the balcony.

 This is where the Roam comes into play, with which the manufacturer is going a completely different way.
 It's a whole lot more compact and also much lighter than its bigger sibling.
 You can now read in this review why I like this approach for a portable speaker more.